wqhuang-ustc/HA-elasticsearch/README.md

 kubectl -n elastic-system get all # To check the status of elastic-operator
 ```

-Second, deploy the ES cluster by executing following command:
+Second, deploy the ES cluster by executing the following command:
 ```
 kubectl apply -f elk7.12/elasticsearch.yaml
 ```